RussCoder/djvujs/library/API.md

 - `getRotation(): 0 | 90 | 180 | 270` - the rotation of the page.
 It's needed
   only to show it properly to the user.
 - `getImageData(rotate = true): ImageData` - returns `ImageData` object
   representing the page.
-By default it has been already rotated (if it's required) and you do not need `getRotation()` at all.
+By default, it has been already rotated (if it's required), and you do not need `getRotation()` at all.
 - `async createPngObjectUrl(): Promise<PngObjectData>` - creates a PNG image of the page, and forms a URL via `URL.createObjectURL()`.
 It means that you have to `URL.revokeObjectURL(url)` (or `worker.revokeObjectURL(url)` in case of the